 This Retro Airstream Model Is A Charming Choice For RV Camping In Mid-Century Luxury

-If you've been considering investing in a new home on wheels or a glamorous home away from home for your camping adventures, and you're someone who adores historic architecture and the mid-century modern aesthetic, this Airstream is a charming choice worth considering.
+If you've been considering investing in a new home on wheels or a glamorous home away from home for your camping adventures and you adore historic architecture and the mid-century modern aesthetic, this Airstream may be worth considering.

-Airstream and the Frank Lloyd Wright Foundation teamed up to create something marvelous
+An Airstream and Frank Lloyd Wright Foundation collaboration

 Frank Lloyd Wright is one of the most renowned architects and designers who has ever lived, and he has created some of the most beautiful homes in America.
 In 1889, when he was just 22 years old, he designed and built his first dwelling.
 He began experimenting with geometric shapes early on, which would become a core component of his future designs.
 The Usonian architectural style that Frank Lloyd Wright is famous for was born out of the challenges people faced during the Great Depression.
 Wright aimed to create affordable housing that normal people could actually afford.
 With today's ever-increasing home prices, a home on wheels for van lifers feels like a modern version of Wright's affordable dwellings.